sunfounder/pico-2w-kit/docs/source/cproject/ar_water.rst

 2.14 Water Level Detection
 ============================

-In this lesson, we will learn how to use a **water sensor** with the Raspberry Pi Pico 2w to detect the presence of water or measure the water level.
+In this lesson, we will learn how to use a **water sensor** with the Raspberry Pi Pico 2 W to detect the presence of water or measure the water level.
 This sensor is commonly used in projects related to rainfall detection, water level monitoring, and liquid leakage alerts.

 **How the Water Sensor Works**